huytran888/PDFTranslator/README.md

 The PDF Translator is a project created for Foxit Student Challenge.
 This is a starter project which has a lot of the code implimented and is waiting for a student to complete the Challenge.
 First Student to complete the challenge will recieve a prize, please see **Prize info** section below.

 ## Challenges
-- [ ] When a PDF is open, user are able to select a word in the PDF, right click, select Translate, and display the translation.
+- [ ] When a PDF is open, users are able to select a word in the PDF, right click, select Translate, and display the translation.
 - [ ] Be able to translate to and from at least 3 different languages
-- [ ] Have a option to select the language the user to translate to.
+- [ ] Have an option to select the language the user to translate to.

 ## How to build and run the project?
 1. Download and install Foxit PhantomPDF https://cdn06.foxitsoftware.com/pub/foxit/phantomPDF/desktop/win/10.x/10.1/en_us/FoxitPhantomPDF1011_enu_Setup_Website.msi